metagridch/modern-metagrid-widget/Readme.md

 ## Usage

-Install the lib over `npm install modern-metagrid-widget` or download the latest release.
+Install the lib over `npm install @metagrid/modern-metagrid-widget` or download the latest release.

 ### Terminology